Clinical Litigation Timeline Framework

 Transfers, Hospitalizations & Escalation

-Document escalation decisions and verify timely transfer, handoff communication, and receiving findings.
+Document escalation decisions, transport timing, handoff communication, and receiving findings.

 Timestamp Escalation Trigger Provider Notified Transfer Ordered Delay / Handoff Failures